f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 will allow you to review the application, its DNS entry and the Azure target that is configured as the origin.

 #.
-Following the **Introduction** section instructions, you should now be the Home page
+Following the **Introduction** section instructions, you should now be on the Home page
    of the F5 Distributed Cloud Console.
 Let's first review the F5 Distributed Load Balancer that was configured for you via automation.
 Select **Web App & API Protection**.

 #.
-On the **Web App & API Protection** page, note the identifier of your namespace.
-The namespace
+On the **Web App & API Protection** page, note the identifier of your namespace (top left area of
-   will be follow a format of *adjective-animal*.
-In this guide, the namespace is pet-walrus is an example.
+   the page).
+The namespace will follow a format of *adjective-animal*.
+In this guide, the namespace is pet-walrus.
 Your namespace will be different.
 In the left-hand navigation expand **Manage** and click **Load Balancers >  Origin Pools**

    |lab001|